2007 Hummer H3

 We were concerned that the upright windshield might impede the view of stoplights that hang above an intersection, but we experienced no such problem.
 But we did like the secure feeling you get driving or riding in a vehicle that gives you the sensation of being in a rolling fortress.

-Engaging low range readjusts the computer mapping to provide the slower throttle progression needed for safely stepping over boulders and other obstacles; low range also changes shift points in the automatic transmission to allow for higher torque in lower gears and linear rather than snappy shifts.
+Engaging low range readjusts the mapping of the engine computer to provide the slower throttle progression needed for safely stepping over boulders and other obstacles; low range also changes shift points in the automatic transmission to allow for higher torque in lower gears and linear rather than snappy shifts.

 We were amazed how the stock H3 tackled a trail normally reserved for modified off-road vehicles.
 General Motors says its engineers and designers created the H3 to have best-in-class off-road ability.
 Our experience indicates that they achieved their goal.
 The H3 is an authentic Hummer.

-The all-new Hummer H3 offers outstanding off-road capabilities and, because of its smaller width, can fit into places where the bigger Hummers can't go.
+The Hummer H3 offers outstanding off-road capabilities and, because of its smaller width, can fit into places where the bigger H2 can't go.
 The H3 also is an affordable Hummer.
 Its base price is less than $30,000.
-You can equip one with leather and power seats and with an automatic transmission and stability control and you're still in the mid-$30,000 range, the heart of the mid-size SUV market.
-You're also spending nearly $10,000 less than you'd pay for the Land Rover LR3, perhaps the only vehicle in the category that might challenge the H3 off pavement.
+You can equip one with leather, power seats, and automatic transmission and you're still in the mid-$30,000 range, the heart of the mid-size SUV market.
+You're also spending about $7,200 less than you'd pay for the Land Rover LR3, perhaps the only vehicle in the category that might challenge the H3 off pavement.